图标描述 VIP: Vision Instructed Pre-training for Robotic Manipulation

-In this video, we show how VIRT completes the task of opening the lid of a tightly sealed bottle.
+In this video, we show how the proposed VIRT policy completes the task of opening the lid of a tightly sealed bottle.
 This task mainly tests the precise manipulation ability of a policy.
 Interestingly, we can observe that when the gripper grasps at a false place, the policy knows to adjust it automatically.
 The video is played in the original speed.

 In this video, we show how VIRT completes the task of pouring blueberries into the juicer cup.
 In this task, the robot needs to perform diverse kinds of actions and manipulate multiple objects, thereby evaluating the long-term manipulation capability of the policy.
 The video is played in the original speed.